 When a creditor seeks a garnishment, the clerk of the court must send notice to the debtor regarding the garnishment.
 The notice must inform the debtor of the garnishment and the right to file an exemption.
 The debtor must file any exemptions to the garnishment within 20 days of receiving the notice.
 See Florida Statute 77.041.
 Additionally, the creditor must send the debtor notice of the garnishment.
 The notice must be sent first class mail within 5 business days of the writ of garnishment being issued.

 If the debtor timely files a claim of exemption and request for a hearing, the creditor will 14 business days from the date they are served a copy of the exemption by mail to file a sworn written statement that answers the debtor’s claim of exemption.
-The claim of exemption and request for a hearing is hand-delivered the creditor will only have 8 business to respond.
-If the creditor fails to timely respond to the debtor’s claim of exemption the court will automatically cancel the garnishment.
+The claim of exemption and request for a hearing is hand-delivered, the creditor will only have 8 business to respond.
+If the creditor fails to timely respond to the debtor’s claim of exemption, the court will automatically cancel the garnishment.
 A court hearing will not be necessary to dismiss the garnishment.

-Incorrect Garnishment Judgement:
+Incorrect Garnishment Judgment:

 If the debtor believes that the garnishment judgment was made in error, the judgment can then be contested.
 It is important to hire a Florida Wage Garnishment Attorney for the best way forward, if you have already completed payments for the debt, if it was included and then discharged in a bankruptcy or if it never belonged to you in the first place.